 ABOUT THE AUTHOR

 Baker was raised in Auckland.
 In 1987 he left New Zealand for London, and later began his university education at Birkbeck College, University of London (1987-1991).
 Baker continued his education in the United States at the University of North Carolina at Greensboro (1991-1992).
-After completing his University studies, Baker returned to New Zealand.
+Baker lives in Switzerland.

 Prior to the publication of Floating Lines, Baker’s work was runner-up in the Sunday Star-Times Short Story Competition (1998) as well as the Takahe Short Story Competition (1999).
 He has also been published in Metro, Grace, Takahe and has been broadcast by Radio New Zealand.